falk0n/aetas/README.md

 The general architecture uses streamlit.
 So all the modules go into the pages directory.

 ### Running the application
+The application is contained in streamlit-app directory.
+Make it your working directory.
-For starting the application the run command is intended.
+Then, start the application the run command.
 It assumes you have configured the following environment variables correctly:
 * HUGGINGFACEHUB_API_TOKEN
 * SENTENCE_TRANSFORMERS